spalduing/Spalduing/README.md

 #
 # Spalduing
-This is a basic repository of all my inicial excersices on c++
+This repository contains exercises and data structures that I made in C++.